tsdat/tsdat/docs/tutorials/vap_pipelines.md

 (MHKDR)](https://mhkdr.openei.org/submissions/545).
 Find the entry called `Raw Data from Spotter Buoy.zip` and download it.
 Unzip the folder and run the `spotter` ingest pipeline.

-## Ingest Pipeline (`spotter`)
+## Ingest Pipeline

-We'll briefly go over the ingest pipeline so we know what we're working with for the VAP pipelines to follow.
+We'll briefly go over the `spotter` ingest pipeline so we know what we're working with for the VAP pipelines to follow.

 This ingest is built so that all raw Spotter files can be run from a single command: